mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	:width: 400px
 	:height: 300px

-Which, in the author's opinion, displays the features of this particular function in a much more pleasing fashion.
+This, in the author's opinion, displays the features of this particular function in a much more pleasing fashion.

 Sage can handle parametric plots with the :func:`.parametric_plot` command.
 The following is a simple circle of radius 3::